py5coding/py5book/reference/sketch_begin_shape.rst

 Transformations such as :doc:`sketch_translate`, :doc:`sketch_rotate`, and :doc:`sketch_scale` do not work within ``begin_shape()``.
 It is also not possible to use other shapes, such as :doc:`sketch_ellipse` or :doc:`sketch_rect` within ``begin_shape()``.

 The ``P2D`` and ``P3D`` renderers allow :doc:`sketch_stroke` and :doc:`sketch_fill` to be altered on a per-vertex basis, but the default renderer does not.
 Settings such as :doc:`sketch_stroke_weight`, :doc:`sketch_stroke_cap`, and :doc:`sketch_stroke_join` cannot be changed while inside a ``begin_shape()`` & :doc:`sketch_end_shape` block with any renderer.

+This method can be used as a context manager to ensure that :doc:`sketch_end_shape` always gets called, as shown in the last example.
+Use :doc:`sketch_begin_closed_shape` to create a context manager that will close the shape.

 Underlying Java method: `beginShape <https://processing.org/reference/beginShape_.html>`_